 Emerald, a deep green rare gemstone that symbolizes peace and tranquility.
-Emeralds are loved for their color as it beautifies your jewelry and according to legend, gives you calmness and relaxes your nerves.
+Emeralds are loved for their color as they beautify your jewelry and according to legend, give you calmness and relax your nerves.

 Buying an emerald is not as tricky as buying a diamond.
 Knowing the physical attributes of a gemstone can help you make the right choice.
 The 4C’s which are used to evaluate a diamond can also be used to choose the right emerald.
 However, a different significance is assigned to each C when assessing emeralds.
 By using the information about the 4C’s of emeralds, you can find a gemstone that is the right value for your money.